-Since November 2008, Kunthea has been working for Apsara Authority, Siem Reap which looks after the ancient monuments in the World Heritage site of Angkor.
+Since November 2008, Kunthea has been working for the Apsara Authority, Siem Reap, which is in charge of the preservation of the ancient monuments in the World Heritage site of Angkor.
 She works on stone inscriptions from ancient Cambodia (covering the present-day Cambodia, some parts of Thailand, Vietnam and Laos).
 Her research focuses mainly on the development of Old Khmer language which was in close contact with Sanskrit from the 6th to the 14th century CE.
-Besides her epigraphical research work, she has been assigned to teach Sanskrit grammar and Sanskrit inscriptions from ancient Cambodia at Faculty of Archaeology, University of Fine Arts, Phnom Penh.
+Besides her epigraphical research, she teaches Sanskrit grammar and Sanskrit inscriptions from ancient Cambodia at the Faculty of Archaeology, University of Fine Arts, Phnom Penh.

 2019 [coauthored with Arlo Griffiths] “A Problematic Inscription from Ancient Cambodia (K. 1237)”, Udaya 14, pp. 3-22.

 2018 Le rôle du Sanskrit dans le développement de la langue khmère: une étude épigraphique du VIe au XIVe siècle.
 Phnom Penh: Sastra Publishing House.

 2011 Koh Ker Inscriptions, vol. 1.
 Budapest: Publications of the Hungarian South East Asian Institute.